-• The CNB requires banks to recognise impairment losses, in the income statement, for exposures classified in the risk subgroups A-1 and A-2 that cannot be less than 0.8% of the gross book value of exposure in those risk subgroups, except for financial assets measured at fair value through other comprehensive income.
+■ The CNB requires banks to recognise impairment losses, in the income statement, for exposures classified in the risk subgroups A-1 and A-2 that cannot be less than 0.8% of the gross book value of exposure in those risk subgroups, except for financial assets measured at fair value through other comprehensive income.
 Impairment losses on balance sheet exposures classified as risk subgroups A-1 and A-2, carried at amortized cost of HRK 321 million or HRK 336 million, are recorded in the statement of financial position of the Bank and the Group (HRK 72 million and HRK 72 million kuna on off-balance sheet exposures of the Bank and the Group) in accordance with the requirements of the CNB.
-The corresponding amounts charged in the Bank's and Group's profit and loss amounted to HRK 30 million and HRK 30 million, respectively, for balance sheet exposures and HRK 5 million fort off-balance sheet exposures of the Bank and the Group.
+The corresponding a) Statement of compliance (continued)

-2. Basis of preparation (continued)
+2. Basis of preparation